TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.148.md

 ---

-Mine eyes anticipated the night-watches, That I might meditate on thy word.
+My eyes stay open through the night watches, that I might meditate on your word.